osome-iu/botometer-python/README.md

 }
 ```

-For more information on this response object, consule the [API Overview](https://market.mashape.com/OSoMe/botometer/overview#wiki-response-object) on Mashape.
+For more information on this response object, consult the [API Overview](https://rapidapi.com/OSoMe/api/botometer/details) on RapidAPI.

 ## Install instructions